 In early 2004, President Bush signed into law the Identity Theft Penalty Enhancement Act to try and curb its incessant rise, but each year since the number of people taking part in this crime has only grown and grown.

 Sure, we could give a lot of reasons for why it’s happening — the economy, lack of education, lack of opportunities — but at the end of the day, regardless of why it’s happening, no one wants to be the victim of these crimes.
-To help protect yourself, consider enlisting the help of an identity protection company.
+To help protect yourself, consider enlisting the help of an identity theft protection service.

 But how do you pick the right one?